 - Auto collision damage waivers for auto rentals (insurance is primary for Chase Sapphire Preferred and secondary for the American Express Gold Card)

 How Is the Chase Sapphire Preferred Card Better?

 Chase Sapphire Preferred cardholders will enjoy:

 - The lower annual fee of $95

-- 1:1 transfer value when booking travel rewards
+- The 1:1 transfer value when booking travel rewards

-- Trip interruption and cancellation insurance, zero liability protection
+- Trip interruption and cancellation insurance and zero-liability protection

 Amex Gold members will enjoy: